Frank Turner (gymnast): Biography

 In the 1956 Summer Olympics in Melbourne Turner competed in the Men's Individual All-Around, the Men's Floor Exercise, the Men's Horse Vault, the Men's Parallel Bars, the Men's Horizontal Bar, the Men's Rings, and the Men's Pommelled Horse.
 As National Coach to the British gymnastics team he also attended the 1960 Summer Olympics in Rome.

 Turner was four times British all-around gymnastics champion, from 1949 to 1951, and again in 1953.
-He also took part in the 1950 World Championships in Basle, and the 1954 European Championships in Frankfurt.
+He also took part in the 1950 World Championships in Basel, and the 1954 European Championships in Frankfurt.
 He achieved his International Judges Brevet award in 1963 and was awarded his 'Master Gymnast' in 1974.
 In 1964 he took a BA degree in Sports science at the Royal Polytechnic and a BEd from the Open University before becoming a lecturer at Watford College of Technology and Dulwich College.
 He was made a Freeman of the City of London in 1965.
 He was also a Freemason.
-He doubled for actors including Michael Bentine and Norman Wisdom when gymnastic stunts were required in films and television dramas.He received the Honorary Award of 'Distinguished Judge' from British Gymnastics.
+He doubled for actors including Michael Bentine and Norman Wisdom when gymnastic stunts were required in films and television dramas.
+He received the Honorary Award of 'Distinguished Judge' from British Gymnastics.
 With his wife he had two sons, Keith and Colin Turner.

 Frank Turner died of cancer at his home in Bricket Wood in Hertfordshire in September 2010 aged 87.
 His ashes were scattered in a field in Aldenham.